nautes-labs/website/src/en/guide/user-guide/code-repo.md

 ### Execute View Repository Authorization Details Request

 Use the curl command or other tools to execute the API request to view the repository authorization details.
-The response example for viewing the repository details is similar to that of [listing repository authorizations](#execute-list-repositories-request).
+The response example for viewing the repository details is similar to that of [listing repository authorizations](#execute-list-repository-authorizations-request).

-> If your account is a member of the GitLab group, and has read permission to the `default.project` repository, you can view the details of repository authorization.
+> If your account is a member of the GitLab group, and has read permission to the `default.project` repository, you can view the details of repository authorizations.